James J. Jeffries: World Heavyweight Champion

 In his first title defense, he won a twenty-five-round decision in a rematch over Tom Sharkey.

 Jeffries set the record for the quickest KO in a Heavyweight title fight ever, which was 45 seconds against Jack Finnegan in his second title defense.

 His next defense was against the former Heavyweight Champion and legendary technician, James J. Corbett.
 Corbett had put up a perfect defense and could have arguably won had the fight gone the distance.
-However, Corbett was knocked out cold from a left to the jaw in the twenty-third round of the scheduled twenty-five round fight.
+However, Corbett was knocked out cold from a left to the jaw in the 23rd round of the scheduled 25-round fight.

 Jeffries later got the chance to avenge his controversial draw with Gus Ruhlin when he defended his title against him on November 15, 1901.
 Claims that Ruhlin quit during the fifth round are incorrect.
-All of the local next-day San Francisco sources agree that Ruhlin's manager, Billy Madden, threw in the towel to retire Gus during the one-minute interval between the fifth and sixth rounds.
+All of the local next-day San Francisco sources agree that Ruhlin's manager, Billy Madden, threw in the towel to retire Ruhlin during the one-minute interval between the fifth and sixth rounds.

-An example of Jeffries' ability to absorb punishment and recover from a severe battering to win a bout came in his rematch for the title with Fitzsimmons, who is regarded as one of the hardest punchers in boxing history.
-The rematch with Jeffries occurred on July 25, 1902 in San Francisco.
-To train for the bout Jeffries' daily training included a 14 mi run, 2 hours of skipping rope, medicine ball training, 20 minutes sparring on the heavy bag, and at least 12 rounds of sparring in the ring.
+An example of Jeffries's ability to absorb punishment and recover from a severe battering to win a bout came in his rematch for the title with Fitzsimmons, who is regarded as one of the hardest punchers in boxing history.
+The rematch with Jeffries occurred on July 25, 1902, in San Francisco.
+To train for the bout Jeffries's daily training included a 14 mi run, 2 hours of skipping rope, medicine ball training, 20 minutes sparring on the heavy bag, and at least 12 rounds of sparring in the ring.
 He also trained in wrestling.